LukaszHryniewiecki/dc.git_workshop/README.md

    * we can see the the branch `remotes/origin/master` is ahead of `master`.
 It has commits commited while we were `joe_doe`
    * `origin/master` is a branch used by our local repository to track `origin`'s `master` branch
 10. `C:\sutff\new_repo>git merge origin/master` - merge commits present in `origin/master` to our current branch - ie. `master`
-   * in this case everything should go smooth an git should tell us the merge is a `fast-forward`
+   * in this case everything should go smooth and git should tell us the merge is a `fast-forward`
    * we can use the command `git pull` which is equivalent to `git fetch` + `git merge`

-What would happen if before fetching you would introduce changes in `C:\sutff\new_repo` to the same as which `joe_doe` modifies?
+What would happen if before fetching you would work on the same file as `joe_doe` did?

-You can replay the exercise and try to do it - you should get a merge confilict which is a often problem if multiple people modify the same file in the same places.
+You can replay the exercise and try to do it - you should get a merge confilict which is a popular problem if multiple people modify the same file in the same places.